University of California, Merced: Kolligian Library

 The library was the first building to open on campus.
-During the Fall 2005 semester, while construction of the Classroom and Science/Engineering buildings was still taking place, all academic courses were conducted in the library.
+During the Fall 2005 semester, while construction of other buildings was still underway, all academic courses were conducted in the library.
 Its official motto is "Not what other research libraries are, what they will be."

-The library building is named after Leo and Dottie Kolligian.
-Leo served as the chairman of the UC Board of Regents in 1988 when the board decided to explore building a 10th campus, in the San Joaquin Valley.
-The first floor of the library was dedicated by Ed and Jeanne Kashian.
-The McFadden-Willis Reading Room is located on the fourth floor and named in honor of the McFadden and Willis children by Christine McFadden.
-The library also has a technology classroom dedicated by Doris Gonella in honor of her late husband Louis, The Gonella Discovery Room.

-The library offers 10 public workstations for students, faculty, staff and visitors to access electronic resources.
 The library contains more electronic holdings than print holdings, consisting of about 70,000 online journals and 3.965 million electronic books (including 3.15 million HathiTrust full-text books), compared to 102,000 print books.
-In addition, the library provides access to 937 databases.
+It provides access to 937 databases.

-Kolligian is a Green library and has Gold LEED certification.
+Kolligian is a green library and has received LEED Gold certification.

 Athletics

 The UC Merced athletic teams are called the Golden Bobcats.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 2011–12 academic year.

 UC Merced competes in nine intercollegiate varsity sports: Men's sports include basketball, cross country, soccer and volleyball; while women's sports include basketball, cross country, soccer, volleyball and water polo.